-9.5.3 EIV Identity Verification
+EIV Identity Verification

 The EIV system verifies resident identities against Social Security Administration (SSA) records.
-These records are compared to Public and Indian Housing Information Center (PIC) data for a match on Social Security number, name, and date of birth.
+These records are compared to data available to HUD for a match on Social Security number, name, and date of birth.
 When identity verification for a resident fails, a message will be displayed within the EIV system and no income information will be displayed.